Info Source

 Travel

-o Travel
+• Travel

 5. CLASSES OF PERSONAL INFORMATION

-In the course of conducting the programs and activities of the LPA, categories of personal information may be accumulated which are not contained in the specific personal information banks previously described in this entry.
+In the course of conducting the programs and activities of the Authority, categories of personal information may be accumulated which are not contained in the specific personal information banks previously described in this entry.
 Such personal information includes identification cards, staffing, training, grievances, official languages, disciplinary measures, occupational safety and health, parking and travelling expenses.
 This information is store as part of the general subject files, the records of which are not normally retrievable by name of individual or other personal identifier.
-Specifics must be provided concerning the subject matter, related program activity, as well as the date on which the information was received by the LPA and to whom it was addressed.
+Specifics must be provided concerning the subject matter, related program activity, as well as the date on which the information was received by the Authority and to whom it was addressed.

 The personal information in these subject files is retained for the same period of time as the related subject information and is disposed of according to the appropriate subject records schedules.

-6. MANUELS
+6. MANUALS

 List of all manuals (instructions, guides or written procedures) used by employees to administer or execute institutional programs and activities that affect the public, and which may be fully or partially published;

-o Service Contracts
+• Service Contracts

-o Transhipment contract services
+• Transhipment contract services

-o Dispatching Procedures
+• Dispatching Procedures

-o Accident and incident Reports and Investigations
+• Accident and incident Reports and Investigations

-o Pilot and apprentice pilot Licence Register
+• Pilot and apprentice pilot Licence Register

 7. ADDITIONAL INFORMATION